DBT FOR DYSREGULATED EATING

-Dysregulated Eating covers a wide range of behaviors commonly referred to as Eating Disorders, including anorexia, bulimia, binge eating, self-induced vomiting, purging and food restriction.
-DBT – dialectical behavior therapy – has been shown to be effective for many people who are struggling with these issues, because it is based on helping them to understand the triggers for their behaviors, and learning how to modify them.
+Dysregulated eating covers a wide range of behaviors commonly associated with Eating Disorders, and includes anorexia, bulimia, binge eating, self-induced vomiting, purging and food restriction.
+DBT – dialectical behavior therapy – has been shown to be effective for many people struggling with these issues, since it is based on helping them understand the triggers for their behaviors and how to respond differently to them.

-Many of the issues that often underlie dysregulated eating are now understood as mechanisms that people use in order to cope with their emotional vulnerability.
-Clinical studies of other treatment modalities, such as cognitive behavioral therapy and psychotherapy, have shown that they may be only partially effective for some patients.
-By tackling the underlying issues of emotional vulnerability and helping patients to regulate their emotions, DBT skills and therapy techniques can play an important part in their treatment plan over both the short and long term.
+Many underlying issues of dysregulated eating are now understood as mechanisms people use in order to cope with their emotional vulnerability.
+Clinical studies of other treatment modalities, such as cognitive behavioral therapy and psychodynamic psychotherapy, have shown to be only partially effective for some patients.
+By tackling the underlying issues of emotional vulnerability and helping patients regulate their emotions, DBT skills and therapy techniques can play an important part in their treatment plan over the short and long term.

-At Machon Dvir in Jerusalem, we work with patients who want to regulate their eating, their emotions and other aspects of their behavior, and who recognize the need to overcome these destructive behavior patterns in order to lead healthier lives.
-We provide individual DBT therapy together with careful medical monitoring, and offer suitable patients the opportunity to participate in a DBT skills group.
+We work with patients who want to regulate their eating, their emotions and other aspects of their behavior, and who recognize the need to overcome these destructive behavior patterns in order to lead healthier lives.
+We provide individual DBT therapy together with careful medical monitoring, and offer patients that are suited for it the opportunity to participate in a DBT skills group.